 For both revenues and expenditures related to federal assistance grants, the first 5 characters of the job number must contain the CFDA program number and the 6th and 7th characters must be the last two digits of the Federal fiscal year in which the grant was awarded.
 The 8th character, if needed to identify several grants under the same CFDA number in the same Federal fiscal year, should be alphabetic.
 For any remaining ARRA (Recovery Act) grant transactions, the 8th character must be a "Z".
+If the 8th character is used on a grant, it must be used for all transactions related to the grant.
+For example, if the job number for a grant receipt is 2020513A, then all subsequent transactions must use this exact same job number, not 2020513 or 2020513B.
 If further tracking is needed internally for different projects of a specific grant, the Advantage "function" and "activity" codes can be utilized.
 These codes are agency specific.